-Since imputation methods using machine learning \cite{nelwamondo2007missing, hudak2008nearest, royston2011multiple, moritz2017imputets} have surged and shown its great advantages, it encouraged deep learning implementation in imputation tasks which have recently achieved more developments.
-In particular, in the case of time-series data, imputation methods using the RNNs \cite{che2018recurrent, cao2018brits, ma2019end} have gained much attention. \cite{che2018recurrent} developed GRU-D, adding a decay term to the GRU cell so that the network can learn the effect of the temporal gap between missing data. \cite{cao2018brits} used bidirectional RNN to improve imputation performance.
-Inspired by the residual network (ResNet) \cite{he2016deep}, \cite{ma2019end} added a weighted linear memory vector to RNN to make the network less affected by missing data.
-Instead of learning imputation directly, however, indirect learning was rather used in deep-learning-based studies by training a model with only the existing values in incomplete data \cite{che2018recurrent, cao2018brits} or training with classification loss \cite{ma2019end}.
-Our method uses random drop data to learn imputation directly.
+Since imputation methods using machine learning \cite{nelwamondo2007missing, hudak2008nearest, royston2011multiple, moritz2017imputets} have surged and shown its great advantages, deep learning implementation has been studied in imputation tasks, which have recently achieved more developments.
+In particular, in the case of time-series data, imputation methods using the RNNs \cite{che2018recurrent, cao2018brits, ma2019end} have gained much attention. \cite{che2018recurrent} developed GRU-D, adding a decay term to the GRU cell so that the model can learn the effect of the temporal gap between missing data. \cite{cao2018brits} used bidirectional RNN to improve imputation performance.
+Inspired by the residual network (ResNet) \cite{he2016deep}, \cite{ma2019end} added a weighted linear memory vector to RNN to make the model less affected by missing data.
+Instead of learning imputation directly, indirect learning was rather used in deep-learning-based studies by training a model with only the observed values in incomplete data \cite{che2018recurrent, cao2018brits} or training with classification loss \cite{ma2019end}.